-At a time when the U.S. education system is failing under the burden of the ill-conceived No Child Left Behind program, it is crucial that we create alternative school models, all across the country and around the world.
+At a time when the U.S. education system is failing under the burden of the ill-conceived No Child Left Behind program and Common Core, it is crucial that we create alternative school models, all across the country and around the world.
 AERO has decided to pour more of its energy into supporting the creation of a spectrum of new learner-centered alternative schools including home school resource centers.
 Join us in this campaign and start your own school!
 There is no better time than now!

 The course is designed to address practical as well as philosophical issues pertinent to the process.
 This includes clarifying the educational vision, building a suitable educational model, mastering the governance techniques, fundraising, legal set up and student and staff recruitment.

 Start date for next full class: September 25, 2017

 Here are some recent comments from people who have taken the course: